 Effective employee engagement is super important because it boosts employee morale and helps them to acquire more knowledge, competence, and skills.

 How to maintain high engagement?

 How can business leaders facilitate employee engagement?
-Well, leaders can engagement by defining and communicating a powerful vision for the organization and adopting a nuanced approach to promote engagement.
+Well, leaders can engage by defining and communicating a powerful vision for the organization and adopting a nuanced approach to promote engagement.
 So how do you do it the right way?

 • Ensure Fairness: Sounds like management nirvana?
 Ensuring fair allocation of work to each member of the group is the responsibility of every manager.
 A sense of being exploited leads to workplace burnout.
 Ensure that you define organizational values and build a culture based on equality.

-• Don’t get defensive: Defensiveness is killer of an open conversation.
+• Don’t Get Defensive: Defensiveness is killer of an open conversation.
 The moment you get defensive, it conveys a message to your employee that you are not interested in listening to him/her.
 So, next time when you have a one-to-one meeting, that employee will surely hesitate to speak up honestly.

-• Help employees to grow: Encourage employees to get an additional degree, skill, and training.
+• Help Employees To Grow: Encourage employees to get an additional degree, skill, and training.
 You can offer employees to stipend to invest in books or courses.

 Engagement matters for employees, management and customers alike.
 Failing to work toward it could be a VERY big mistake.
 In the era of heightened corporate transparency, employee engagement and organizational culture, retention have become top issues for business leaders.
-Many corporate ignore the signs of disengagement like negative talks, gossip mongering, and employee apathy etc. but it is unfair, not only for the company but also the whole industry.
-Just as Titanic sank due to collision with an iceberg in the ocean, a disengaged workforce functions like the organizational iceberg that can anytime add minimal value or work against the organization.
+Many corporate ignore the signs of disengagement like negative talks, gossip mongering, and employee apathy, etc. but it is unfair, not only for the company but also for the whole industry.
+Just as the Titanic sank due to collision with an iceberg in the ocean, a disengaged workforce functions like the organizational iceberg that can anytime add minimal value or work against the organization.
 So, don’t leave the organizational iceberg unattended, fix them before these become a big issue for you!